openvinotoolkit/datumaro/site/content/en/docs/formats/kitti.md

             └── ...
 ```

-You can import dataset for specific tasks
+You can import a dataset for specific tasks
 of KITTI dataset instead of the whole dataset,
 for example: